 The Future of Competitive Omnichannel Marketing

 While most brands will undoubtedly invest in multichannel marketing in 2020, few will prioritize building a seamless, relevant experience for all audience members across different platforms.
-That said, adopting technologies and strategies that allow for true omnichannel marketing is on the rise and the approach is well on its way to becoming the standard for businesses both large and small.
+That said, adopting marketing intelligence technologies and strategies that allow for true omnichannel operations is on the rise and the approach is well on its way to becoming the standard for businesses both large and small.

 Early adopters of an omnichannel strategy are set up to outperform their competitors in a lot of ways over the next few years.
 Soon it will become mandatory for businesses to update to a modern strategy if they want to stay in the market.
 Beyond that, there will be a few key strategic factors that allow businesses to keep up with audience expectations and outperform their competitors with omnichannel: